kjanat/dr-downloader/TESTING.md

 - Test failures show functional problems
 - Performance metrics indicate efficiency

-The testing framework ensures the reliability, maintainability, and performance of the TypeScript/Puppeteer-based dr-downloader across all supported browsers and environments.
+The testing framework ensures the reliability, maintainability, and performance of the TypeScript/Puppeteer-based dr-daVinciDownloader across all supported browsers and environments.